ViktorMetodiev13/Music-discord-bot/README.md

 # Why did I decide to create a music discord bot?
 * Currently there are no good working music bots
 * I want to try to make one

-* The bot will be launched for general usage and each discord will be able to add it and use its services
+# This bot will be hosted for free

-# This bot will be free hosted
+* I will make it for general usage and every server will be able to add it and use its services